watarukumagai-git/opt/peer_review/no2/review_comment.md

 - Otherwise, please specify why DBO is best choice for the LSTM performance in various tasks.

 ## major comment5 (Section 3.5, Page 4)
-- Parameters and Variables should be 区別しされるべきだ。
-- しかし、Table2はこれらを区別せずに表記しており、読者に混乱を生じさせる。
+- The parameters and variables for LSTM's optimization should be distinguished and correctly.
+But, Table2 does not distinguish between these and it creats confusion for the reader.
+- Please specify them correctly according to the following items:
    - What are the LSTM's hyperparameters optimized by DBO?
-- Section 3.5 explains "the number of iterations, the learning rate, and the number of neurons in the hidden layer of LSTM", but Table 3 shows "Learning rate, the number of neurons in the hidden layer 1, and the number of neurons in the hidden layer 2".
+Section 3.5 explains "the number of iterations, the learning rate, and the number of neurons in the hidden layer of LSTM", but Table 3 shows "Learning rate, the number of neurons in the hidden layer 1, and the number of neurons in the hidden layer 2".
 They are different.
-- Please specify the optimization variables correctly.
+I guess "the number of iterations" is DBO's loop times and given by the users.
+Please specify the optimization variables correctly.
+   - What does "Fitness Function: RMSE=1" mean in Table2?
+It shows the type of evaluation index as the objective function for DBO, not value.
+   - Although "Neuron number of range" is [10, 100] in Table2, "Number number in Layer2" is 213 in Table3.
+It shows the network violates the constraints.
+   - A collumn for attribute should be added to left side of Table2.
+The legend of the attributes are "DBO's hyperparameter", "Fixed LSTM's hyperparameter", and "Upper and lower range of LSTM hyperparameter".
+The first includes population size to stealing cockroach ratio, the second includes "Fitness Function" and Activation Function, and the third includes "Learning Rate Range" and "Neruron Number Range".

 ## major comment6 (All Figures and Tables)
 - The format of some figures and tables does not follow the author’s guidelines.
 The following items should be modified according to them for publication: